-Hero’s Journey: How to Write the Call to Adventure and Refusal of the Call
+The Call to Adventure: A Crucial Hero's Journey Step in the Beginning of a Story

 - Emotional/Spiritual

 First, your hero’s physical ability to complete the task must be in doubt.
-Perhaps she’s not the strongest, the prettiest, or the most agile.
-Something about her physical strength must make the reader wonder.
+Perhaps they’re not the strongest, the prettiest, or the most agile.
+Something about their physical strength must make the reader wonder.

 This psychology is as old as human history.
 Every culture has its David vs. Goliath archetype because the story resonates in our hearts.
-There’s something in our souls that knows that it’s capital-t True.
+There’s something in our souls that knows that while it’s a trope, it is still capital-t True.

 Secondly, the Refusal must reveal your hero’s emotional fragility.
-She can’t “have it together” — at least not underneath.
-She may maintain a bold exterior, but the reader must be able to see this for what it is: a mask.
+They can’t “have it together” — at least not underneath.
+They may maintain a bold exterior, but the reader must be able to see this for what it is: a mask.

 Because this, too, is psychologically true.
 Whenever we must face a new challenge — a new job, marriage, parenting, conflict at home, seeking weight loss, attempting something great — we always face a crisis of belief.
 Even the most confident, self-assured person in the world struggles with confidence sometimes.

+And finally we return to Toy Story, as Woody must choose how to handle the unwelcome arrival of Buzz Lightyear.
+He could share, a difficult challenge even for many adults who are still learning how to play nice with others.

+Yet he withers under the temptation to get Buzz out of the picture, and does so with a cruel trick.
+This choice to Refuse the Call to work with Buzz, rather than against him, leads to their expulsion from Andy’s room into the dangerous, new world outside the house.

-And this step of the Hero’s Journey brings that reality to vibrant, painful life.
+It is this step of the Hero’s Journey that brings your story and its characters to vibrant, painful life.
+We’ve all felt called to something greater than ourselves, and we’ve all failed at such a call.

+Sometimes it’s the physical challenges set before us, like hard work, early mornings, late hours, and self-denial, that are just too difficult.
+Other times it’s the emotional obstacles, like hard conversations, reliving painful traumas, or summoning the will to forgive, that turn us back before the journey can even begin.

+The Refusal of the Call step of the Hero’s Journey is absolutely crucial because it is absolutely human.
+Don’t miss out on the chance to humanize your hero.
+Your readers may not notice that you did it with intention (how many of them can truly know all that the writer’s journey entails?), but they will be inwardly grateful for the work you have done.

 Begin with a Call and Refusal

-Finding a strong Call to Adventure will probably be easy.
-It’s a fun moment to write, bursting with excitement, conflict, and gripping tension.
+Finding a strong Call to Adventure will hopefully be an easy thing to do.
+It’s a fun moment to write, bursting with excitement, conflict, and gripping tension that puts your story’s core value center stage.

-But don’t forget about the equally important Refusal.
-Make sure your hero says “No,” “I don’t know,” or “I definitely know,” only to fail miserably and learn a difficult lesson.
+But don’t forget about the equally important Refusal of the Call.
+Make sure your hero says “No,” “I don’t know,” or “I definitely know,” and then fails miserably in order to learn a difficult lesson.

 It’s moments like these that explain the Hero’s Journey’s enduring nature.
 We long for stories that are honest.